yguo0905/website/docs/concepts/configuration/manage-compute-resources-container.md

 must be equal if both are present in a container spec.
 {: .note}

-The Pod is scheduled only if all of the resource requests are satisfied, including cpu, memory and any Extended Resources.
-The Pod will remain in the `PENDING` state as long as the resource request cannot be met by any node.
+A Pod is scheduled only if all of the resource requests are satisfied, including CPU, memory and any Extended Resources.
+The Pod will remain in the `PENDING` state as long as the resource request cannot be satisfied.

 **Example:**

-The Pod below requests 2 cpus and 1 "example.com/foo" (an extended resource.)
+The Pod below requests 2 CPUs and 1 "example.com/foo" (an extended resource).

 ```yaml
 apiVersion: v1